Skip to main content

 • Understand music in context

-There is a mixture of computer-based learning, using specialised composition and keyboard training software, written and listening work and instrument-based, creative tasks.
+There is a mixture of computer-based learning, specialised composition and keyboard training software, written and listening work and instrument-based, creative tasks.

-Methods of assessment: Common Test in Term 1, 2 and 4 Guitar and Keyboard performances Music Composition
+Methods of assessment: Common Test in Term 1, 2 and 4 Guitar and Keyboard performances Music Composition.

-Form 4 Option Music:
+Form 4 Option Music

 Students are encouraged to take instrumental or vocal lessons and join music ensembles to develop their skills and supplement classroom learning.